 Enterprise is holding a nonbinding open season Nov.
 20 through Jan.
 16 to test market interest in the project.
 The company expects to begin services at the new field in the second half of 2008.
+It would have about 5 Bcf of base gas.
+The company said it’s too early to determine the injection and deliverability rates.

 Since 2000, the Federal Energy Regulatory Commission (FERC) has approved about 27.5 Bcf of storage capacity and 14.6 Bcf/d of daily storage deliverability.
 Most of the projects have been in the Southeast/Gulf Coast area, which has an abundance of salt formations that can be used for high-deliverability storage.
 There are two storage projects pending at the Commission, one in Alabama and one in Michigan, with a total of 79.2 Bcf of storage space and 1.8 Bcf/d of deliverability.
 FERC staff said at a recent Commission meeting that 125 Bcf of new storage capacity is in the planning stages with 4 Bcf/d of deliverability.